Fair Division with Two-Sided Preferences: Justified Envy-Freeness

-Now, let $S'$ denote the set of vertices in $V$ that correspond to the vertex players allocated to team $s$.
+Now, let $S'$ denote the set of vertices in $V$ that correspond to the vertex participants allocated to team $s$.
 We have seen that $S'$ contains at least $k$ vertices.
 We claim that $S'$ forms an independent set in $G$.
 To see this, suppose for contradiction that $S'$ contains a pair of vertices that form an edge $e$ in $G$.
-Then, the edge team $t_e$ does not receive the players positively valued by itself and therefore envies team $s$ by more than one player, a contradiction.
+Then, the edge team $t_e$ does not receive the participants positively valued by itself and therefore envies team $s$ by more than one participant, a contradiction.
 Thus, $S'$ is an independent set of size at least $k$, and any subset $S\subseteq S'$ of size $k$ forms an independent set as well.

-Conversely, suppose that there exists an independent set $S$ of size $k$ in $G$.
+($\Leftarrow$) Conversely, suppose that there exists an independent set $S$ of size $k$ in $G$.
 Take an edge $e^*$ such that $\phi(w)=e^*$ for some $w \in S$; note that since $\phi$ is injective, we have $e^* \neq \phi(w)$ for all $w \in V \setminus S$.
 Consider the following allocation $A$.
-First, it allocates all the vertex players $p_w$ with $w \in S$ to $s$ and each of the remaining $|V|-k$ vertex players $p_w$ to the edge team $t_{\phi(w)}$; then, it allocates player~$a$ to team $s$ and player~$b$ to team $d$; finally, it allocates the players $c_j \in C$ to the teams other than $s$ in such a way that the edge team $t_{e^*}$ receives $k+2$ such players and every other team receives $k+1$ such players.
+First, it allocates all the vertex participants $p_w$ with $w \in S$ to $s$ and each of the remaining $|V|-k$ vertex participants $p_w$ to the edge team $t_{\phi(w)}$; then, it allocates participant~$a$ to team $s$ and participant~$b$ to team $d$; finally, it allocates the participants $c_j \in C$ to the teams other than $s$ in such a way that the edge team $t_{e^*}$ receives $k+2$ such participants and every other team receives $k+1$ such participants.